TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 Follow the notes from the installation output to get connection details.

->NOTE: Please make sure you are installing Mongo/Postgres versions that are supported by Tyk.
+>NOTE: Please make sure you are installing MongoDB or PostgreSQL versions that are supported by Tyk.
 Please refer to Tyk docs to get list of [supported versions]({{< ref "tyk-dashboard/database-options" >}}).

 ### Protect Confidential Fields with Kubernetes Secrets